fsharp/fslang-design/RFCs/FS-1128-better-interpolated-triple-quoted-strings.md

 This is the second and last line in C#, but third and second-to-last line in F#.
 """
 ```
-- Raw strings in C# de-indent its content based on the indentation of the last line.
-This is to make literals in code more readable.
+- Raw strings in C# de-indent their content based on the indentation of the last line.
+This is done to make literals in code more readable.
 For example:
 ```
 var xml = """
           <element attr="content">